 From 1910-1919, the city's seven miles of beach served as Long Beach's "airport."
 Landings and takeoffs were best made at low tides, and it was common to see fabric-covered biplanes flying off the sand amidst ocean spray.

 In 1919, local aviator Earl Daugherty opened a 20 acre flying field for his flight training school at "Chateau Thierry."
 Located at Bixby Road and Long Beach Boulevard, it opened on June 6, 1919.
 Interest in aviation grew and on July 16, 1920, the City of Long Beach contacted Daugherty about developing a 60 acre municipal flying field on land situated west of Long Beach Boulevard and south of Willow Street.
 It was here, when the field was dedicated on December 25, 26 and 27, 1920, that Amelia Earhart caught the flying bug and decided to become a pilot.

 Oil was discovered on nearby Signal Hill in 1921 and the area surrounding the municipal airport experienced tremendous growth.
 In 1923, the Long Beach City Council purchased 150 acres near the intersection of Spring and Cherry Streets to enable the airport to expand and gain greater access to the nation's infant air transportation system.
-The new airport, the one we know today, was dedicated on December 20, 1924; the old one closed, replaced by housing.
+Ground was broken on the new airport, the one we know today, on November 26, 1923, and the new Long Beach Airport was dedicated on December 20, 1924; the old airfield closed, replaced by housing.